Host-parasite interactions

 Hybridization—when different species or populations mix and exchange genes—is more common in nature than we once thought.
 One way this happens is through introgression, the transfer of genes from one species to another over generations.
 Scientists believe that genes related to the immune system, which help organisms fight off infections, may move between species more easily than other genes because they provide a survival advantage.
 Among these, genes from the major histocompatibility complex (MHC) are particularly important, but we still don’t fully understand why their movement between species is beneficial.

 This project aims to uncover whether immune system genes, in particular MHC genes, are more likely to transfer between species in a natural population of hybrid mice.
-To do this, are analyzing a combination of biological traits, infection data, and genetic information using advanced sequencing and immune system profiling.
-Specifically, we are investigating whether immune genes are transferred more often than other genes, whether MHC genes are particularly prone to this transfer, and whether this movement actually benefits the mice.
+To do this, we analyze a combination of biological traits, infection data, and genetic information using advanced sequencing and immune system profiling.
+Specifically, we investigate whether immune genes are transferred more often than other genes, whether MHC genes are particularly prone to this transfer, and whether this movement actually benefits the mice.
 By studying this process across a large geographic area with three independent locations, we hope to better understand how immune gene transfer shapes evolution and long-term survival in hybrid populations.

 Turkish blind mole-rat (Nannospalax xanthodon)